alextim/astro-lib/packages/astro-webmanifest/README.md

 | No                          |           Yes           | External config used                             |
 | Yes                         |           Yes           | External config is merged with options parameter |

-The external configuration usage example is in the demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/advanced).
+The external configuration usage example is in this demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/webmanifest/advanced).

 :exclamation: Only official **@astrojs/\*** integrations are currently supported by Astro.